Vandivier/arias-tale-rpg/README.md

 These are game sessions that haven't been written up and formalized into canon.
 They are reported by ChatGPT thread name.
 These all occur after Oct 2023.

-1. Aria's Arc, the Arc of Leaves, Town, and Squirrels
-2. Lunara's Arc
-3. Caelum's Arc, the Second Heaven Arc
-4. Ezekiel's Arc, the Elemental Sacrifice Arc
-5. Eldorin's Arc
+1. Eldorin's Arc

    - Generate Game Character: Races

-6. Ulraker's Arc, the Bearkin Arc
+2. Ulraker's Arc, the Bearkin Arc

    - Druid Transformation Image

-7. Strategic Mode Development
+3. Strategic Mode Development

    - Gridless RPG Battles Possible
    - RPG Battlemap in CSV

-8. Worldbuilding
+4. Worldbuilding

    - Anime Plot Summary
    - Quests receive progression bonuses so you don't have to keep doing mundane quests.
 Documented in the Iron Flame Book Summary thread.